ruckertm/HINT/hilatex/examples/README.md

 ### ltxlinks5.tex
 This example tests links to displayed equations and with it the generation of pages that start in the middle of a paragraph.
-The current algorithm works quite well in most circumstances, but there is still room for improvement.
+The current algorithm of hintview to find a "good" page works quite well in most circumstances, but there is still room for improvement.

 ### ltxfloat1.tex